AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 Who Is AGIBOT?
 Company Overview

-In under three years, AGIBOT has grown from a startup to the world's top-shipping humanoid robot company.
-According to analyst firm Omdia, AGIBOT delivered 5,168 humanoid robots in 2025, leading all competitors globally out of roughly 13,000 total units shipped industry-wide.
+In just three years, AGIBOT has grown from a startup to the world's top-producing humanoid robot company.
+According to analyst firm Omdia, AGIBOT shipped 5,168 humanoid robots in 2025, leading all competitors globally.
+By March 2026, the company's 10,000th robot rolled off the production line — nearly doubling its total output in under three months.
 Their backers include Tencent, HongShan Capital (formerly Sequoia China), BYD, Hillhouse Investment, LG Electronics, Mirae Asset, Baidu, and Warburg Pincus.
 The company has raised approximately $83.8 million across multiple funding rounds, with a valuation exceeding $1 billion by mid-2025.

 AGIBOT Timeline: Key Milestones